MahmoudZain404/-LinkedList-Based-Sample-Database/README.md

  *-- Search_ID(); --*

-  Function Description: once the function is called it asks the user for the student ID that the user look for to check if it is
+  Function Description: once the function is called it asks the user for the student ID that the user look for using a binary search algorithm to check if it is
   available or not.
   if available it prints the student ID information else it prints "Student ID Unavailable!"